ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/virtue-water-month-supply-give-away.markdown

   \ craving ice cold drinks… get ready, we have great news for YOU!
 We've got our\
   \ hands on a month's supply of Virtue Energy Water (36 cans of both Lemon & Lime\
   \ and Berries) for one lucky NME AAA member to win!</p> \r\n<p>If you want to keep\
-  \ hydrated with Virtue, enter below to know how!</p>"
+  \ hydrated with Virtue, enter below for a chance to win!</p>"
 hero-header: "Win a month's supply of Virtue Energy Water!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-eb59a1ef-4d6d-47a6-93fe-ae19194c13bd.jpg"